-UPDATED April 7, 2020 The tables below illustrate the number of cases by county in our health district.
+The table below illustrates the number of cases by county and age group in our health district.
 This table will be updated daily by 3:00 PM.
 Due to lag times in reporting, our case totals may be different than what is reflected on coronavirus.utah.gov.
 Please check back daily.
 NOTE: the hospitalization cases are cumulative and reflect patients who have been hospitalized at some point during their COVID-19 treatment.
 Recovered individuals must be at least 3 days fever free without the use of medication, have improvement in respiratory symptoms, and10 days must have passed since symptoms first appeared.

 New cases do not include positive antibody tests, or presumed cases – only active infections as verified by lab testing.
 To see the number of cases in Utah, click HERE.
 To see the number of cases worldwide, click HERE.

 The graph shown above is updated weekly.
 The total positive tests are current as of August 2, 2020.
 Negative tests are current as reported on August 2, 2020.

 EXECUTIVE DIRECTOR’S WEEKLY UPDATE

 I recently saw a hat that said “Bye COVID.”
 I really liked the optimism that this simple phrase suggested.

 I know that many of the challenges brought on by COVID are not all positive.
 In fact, many of the messages we receive through various forms of media can wear us down and even be destructive to our mental well-being.
 For this reason, it is important that we reflect on some hopeful and positive things that can strengthen us.